 At Birmingham City University we aim to embed sustainability into our processes, curriculum, and provide a range of activities, engagement and training for staff and students.
+Our Environmental Communications and Engagement Strategy outlines our current initiatives and future plans for communicating environmental messages and engaging with key stakeholders.
+Keep up-to-date on our activities by following us on Instagram @bcu_sustainability or signing up to our environmental mailing list.
 We currently offer the following ways to get involved or learn about the environment and what we do:

 Staff environmental awareness training